amyshinnyshin/hive/README.md

 As a user, I want to be able to delete old or rejected applications so that I can maintain a clutter-free and organized job tracker.
 (DELETE)

-Comments
+### Comments
-As a user, I want to be able to add, read, update and delete comments to my job application so I can document any relevant information or feedback received.
+As a user, I want to be able to add, read, update, and delete comments to my job application so I can document any relevant information or feedback received.
 (CRUD)

 ### Wireframes